Listing Objects

 pageSize: number

-// Get all accessible IDs
+// Get a page of accessible IDs with built-in pagination

 const { rows } = await pool.query(

-'SELECT * FROM list_accessible_objects($1, $2, $3, $4)',
+'SELECT object_id, next_cursor FROM list_accessible_objects($1, $2, $3, $4, $5, $6)',

-['user', userId, 'can_read', 'repository']
+['user', userId, 'can_read', 'repository', pageSize, cursor]

 );